Words by Aliya hall, Photos by KJ Hellis

 “I went to school instead, and it was much more what I needed to be doing,” she says.

 Clements was working until she received her diagnosis, along with raising three children.
 When she lost her eyesight completely in her 30s and had to stop driving, she had to quit working as well.
-As it became clear that her life was going to dramatically change, her first husband left because he “couldn’t handle taking care of someone who needed a lot of help.”
+As it became clear that her life was going to dramatically change, her first husband left because he “couldn’t handle taking care of someone who needed a lot of help,” she said.

 After the divorce, Clements moved her family next door to her mother in Southern California who helped with transportation.
 “She was our support network,” Clements says.
 “She worked but she always had time for us.”